renato-grottesi/arduboy/ardubrain/README.md

 ### Visual Memory
 - [x] There is a grid with some white squares.
 After one second all squares are black and the player needs to remember which ones changed.
-- [ ] Some figures are shown for some time, then the player is shown a different set of figures and needs to identify which ones are new, or which ones are from the previous set.

 ### Verbal Memory
 - [x] A word appears on the screen and the player needs to click A if it's new or B if it appeared before.
 Then more words appear.
 The 100 words from the Major Memory System's PEG can be reused here.